Cyber Monday Email Ideas: When You’re Not Sure What To Send

 Boop!
 Source: Email-Competitors

 The absence of traditional elements is both good and bad.
-On the one hand, you haven’t much to go on, and it’s more difficult to create an instantly recognizable design associated with Cyber Monday.
+On the one hand, you don’t have much to go off, and it’s more difficult to create an instantly recognizable design associated with Cyber Monday.
 On the other hand, you’re free to express yourself.
 It all depends on your imagination and the skills of a designer.

-Just look at this imaginative Cyber Monday email by Fossil:
+Just look at this imaginative Cyber Monday holiday email by Fossil:

 Source: MailCharts

-Another point is that a template should be clear.
-As beautiful as the message is, the main rule of any design is not to prevent a person from making a required action.
+Another point is that your template should be clear.
+As beautiful as the message is, the main rule of any design is not to prevent a person from taking the required action.
 Make sure your email template has a clear structure, enough white space, and a coherent hierarchy.
 Highlight the CTAs — they should encourage a reader to go to your site and make a purchase.
 Read more about email design in one of our other articles.

 Write a clever Cyber Monday email copy

-The outright giving of a discount is a simple but effective technique.
+Just giving a discount is a simple but effective technique.
 After all, what everybody waits for at this time of the year is a discount — Cyber Monday and Black Friday are the days of the biggest sales.
+And people actively use these e-commerce sales to buy holiday gifts.
 So the easiest and most reliable option not to fail Cyber Monday is to meet customer expectations and lower your pricing.

 You can also give a promotional code or indicate a lowered price using the concrete figures.
 What’s more effective — dollars off or percent off?
 There’s an opinion that giving an actual dollar amount off is better because a $10, or a $35 benefit is easier to imagine than a 10% or a 35% one.